Those are the rules I use for my Chtulhu-esque investigation games. I like BitD, so it's inspired by that system.

 - (3) Occultist: The Investigator gets +1d to study and use dangerous tomes.

-- (3) Anchored: Once per session, the Investigator can roll a Will Test again.
+- (3) Anchored: Once per session, the Investigator can roll a Mind Test again.

 - (3) Feline Grace: The Investigator gets +1d to keep balance.

-- (3) Scarred: The Investigator starts with knowledge of the Mythos and can resist with Will to recall Information about it.
+- (3) Scarred: The Investigator starts with knowledge of the Mythos and can resist with Mind to recall Information about it.
 Additionally, they have -1 max.
-Will but take +1d when casting spells or when resisting the Mythos with Will.
+Mind but take +1d when casting spells or when resisting the Mythos with Mind.

 - (3) Well-Connected: The Investigator gets +1d to procure people.